 Oh wait no - FUCK!
 There WAS a guy named Pete in the band!
 He was an original member though.
 The problem wasn't him - the problem was that band members kept quitting and being replaced with those of an entirely different vision.
 The second half of the disc fumbles boringly between the worst of the early band's material (including -- shockingly for a young white '60s garage band -- a BLUES song!) and the disappointing, forgettable output of later, less melodic line-ups (lame Blue Cheer-style "heavy" motorcycle fuzz cock rock, clueless roots country-rock).
 Then they all died and went to Spain.

 Yes, the Zakary Thaks story has an unhappy ending I just made up, but none of us old-timers will ever forget the first time we heard "Bad Girl" on a compilation that came out 20 years after the band broke up, nor the first time we saw the band play their hits in that dark tavern in Hamburg.
 Ladies and gentlemen, please join me in welcoming....
 Chris Gerniottis!
 John Lopez!
 Pete Stinson!
 Rex Gregory!
 Stan Moore!
 THE BEATLES!!!!!

 (' contemporaries the zakary thaks)

-Okay, let's not kid ourselves: finding a copy of this CD for purchase is much different than having to convert PDF to Word, but it's also more laborious.
+Okay, let's not kid ourselves: finding a copy of this CD isn't easy.
 Fortunately for you, I found it on Amazon, and I've posted a link to it at the bottom of this page.
 "Thank you" is what you're saying to me right now, in your own silent way.